 Suggested rewrite based on the AMSP

 The Regional Action Plan on Marine Litter in the Arctic addresses both short-term and long-term challenges and opportunities to reduce and eliminate marine litter, including microplastics, from both sea-based and land-based sources in the Arctic region.
-The Arctic Council working groups will coordinate and cooperate closely, and the Arctic Council will need to look to governments and agencies for support and participation.
-Working regionally offers an economy of scale, particularly for such joint efforts as research, monitoring, assessment and technical cooperation.
+The Arctic Council working groups will coordinate and cooperate closely.
+In addition, the Arctic Council will need to look to Arctic State governments and agencies for support and participation.
+Working regionally offers an economy of scale, particularly for such joint efforts as research, monitoring, and technical cooperation.
 It can also improve policy and program coordination, which in turn also help implementation.
-The implementation of this Regional Action Plan may also foster Arctic states cooperation to promote the goals in relevant international and regional fora.
+The implementation of this Regional Action Plan may also foster Arctic State cooperation to promote the goals in relevant international and regional fora.

 The Arctic Council provides strong institutional support for the stewardship of the Arctic marine environment.
 The implementation of this Regional Action Plan relies on the existing structures and mechanisms of the Council, i.e., Arctic Council biannual meetings, Senior Arctic Officials (SAOs) meetings and the activities of the Arctic Council Working Groups.
-Each Working Group, under the overall direction of the SAOs, will implement those actions that relate to their mandates and incorporate them into their work plans.
+Each Working Group, under the overall direction of the SAOs, will implement, subject to available resources, those actions that relate to their mandates and incorporate them into their work plans by consensus.
 As a portion of the marine litter found in the Arctic comes from outside of the region, cooperation and collaboration between Arctic Council member states and Observer States, as well as other countries will be beneficial.

 Reports on progress of the implementation of the Regional Action Plan on Marine Litter in the Arctic will be submitted regularly to the Senior Arctic Officials.
 Subject to direction from SAOs and Arctic Council Ministers, PAME, in collaboration with all Arctic Council subsidiary bodies, will also lead a review of the Regional Action Plan.